TheRealTorafugu/TheRealTorafugu/README.md

 * Was a programmer for a FIRST Robotics Competition Team for a year.
 * Not confirmed to be a fish, but not out of the question either.
 * Pronouns are he/him
-* You can contact me through @torafugu on Discord or my Twitter

 ## Projects